mdbrnowski/notes/README.md

 * Commands (`\iff`, `\implies`, `\vocab`, ...)
 * Symbols (`\sA` for `\mathcal A` and `\scA` for `\mathscr A`)
 * And more (it's best to see it for yourself in the source file)

+## A few words about the software environment

+To use this repository on your computer you need to have [Task](https://taskfile.dev/) and [tectonic](https://github.com/tectonic-typesetting/tectonic) installed.
+In my opinion, it is the best choice when it comes to both small and large LaTeX projects.